aws-samples/vpn-gateway-strongswan/README.md

 ## Use Cases and Topologies

-The example template can be useful for experimenting, testing, and demonstrating integration scenarios with the AWS Site-to-Site VPN feature and more formally implementing site-to-site VPN connections where the built-in AWS VPN services might not apply.
+The example template can be useful for experimenting, testing, and demonstrating integration scenarios with the AWS Site-to-Site VPN feature and more formally implementing site-to-site VPN connections where use of managed AWS VPN services might not apply.

 ### Demonstration and Lab Environments

-When you don’t have ready access to either real on-premises VPN hardware or software appliances, this example can be useful in demonstrating how to integrate an on-premises network with AWS networks via AWS site-to-site VPN connections and either AWS Virtual Private Gateways (VPGs) or AWS Transit Gateways (TGWs).
+When you don’t have ready access to either real on-premises VPN hardware or software appliances, this example can be useful in demonstrating how to integrate an on-premises network with AWS networks via AWS site-to-site VPN connections and either AWS Virtual Private Gateways (VGWs) or AWS Transit Gateways (TGWs).

 **Site-to-Site VPN with AWS Transit Gateway**

 See [Transit Gateway Example: Centralized Router](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-centralized-router.html) for an overview of this topology.

+In the following diagram, an EC2 instance deployed to a VPC that is emulating a customer’s on-premises network is running the strongSwan VPN stack and is acting as a VPN Customer Gateway in a site-to-site VPN configuration with an AWS Transit Gateway on the other end of the connection.

 <img src="images/site-to-site-vpn-scenarios-tgw.png" alt="Site-to-Site VPN with AWS Transit Gateway" width="800"/>